hashicorp/vault/website/source/guides/authentication.html.md

 $ curl -X POST -d @jenkins.json $VAULT_ADDR/v1/auth/approle/login | jq
 ```

+-> Once the client acquired the token, the future requests can be made using
+that token.

 ## Reference Content

-To keep the Secret ID confidential, use [**response wrapping**](/docs/concepts/response-wrapping.html) so that the only
+To keep the Secret ID confidential, use [**response
+wrapping**](/docs/concepts/response-wrapping.html) so that the only expected
-expected client can unwrap the Secret ID.
+client can unwrap the Secret ID.

-In the previous step, you executed the following command to retrieve the Secret ID:
+In the previous step, you executed the following command to retrieve the Secret
+ID:

 ```text
 vault write -f auth/approle/role/jenkins/secret-id